pypeit/PypeIt/doc/spectrographs/deimos.rst

 Fluxing
 -------

-If you use the LVMslitC (common), avoid placing your standard star in the right-most slit as you are likely to collide with a bad column.
+If you use the ``LVMslitC`` (common), avoid placing your standard star in the right-most slit as you are likely to collide with a bad column.

+..
+TODO: we might want a doc on "Pre-observing Recommendations"

 Flexure
 -------

 For most users, the standard flexure correction will be sufficient.
-For RV users, you may wish to use the :ref:`pypeit_multislit_flexure` script which also means initially reducing the data without the standard corrections.
+For RV users, you may wish to use the :ref:`pypeit_multislit_flexure` script, which also means initially reducing the data without the standard corrections.
 See those docs for further details and note it has only been tested for the 1200 line grating and with redder wavelengths.
 Also, note that this script works only if the mosaic reduction is not performed, i.e., the blue and red detectors are reduced separately.

+..
+TODO: Any updates needed for the paragraph above?

 Additional Reading
 ==================

-Here are additional docs related to Keck/DEIMOS:
+Here are additional docs related to Keck/DEIMOS.
+Note many of them are related to the development of PypeIt for use with DEIMOS data:

+..
+TODO: Generally useful information in these dev docs should be moved into
+.. user-level doc pages, even if that means repeating information.

 .. toctree::
    :maxdepth: 1